 Fire Prevention Policy

-Life safety improvement projects are identified during audits, surveys, inspections and incident responses conducted, primarily by the Safety Office, Physical Plant, the University Safety Committee, President's Council, and individual departments.
-For more information on this topic, go here.
+Life safety improvement projects are identified during audits, surveys, inspections and incident responses conducted, primarily by the Safety Office, Facilities Management, the University Safety Committee, President's Council, and individual departments.
+For more information on this topic, go Mitigation webpage.